 2. Determine Your Budget

-Before diving into work, setting aside time to determine your budget is important.
-When you sit down and go over exactly what you’re looking for and how much you’re willing to spend, you can prepare yourself to get great results without suffering extra financial stress.
-Being thoroughly prepared can also help you while working with a lender to secure financing.
+Before diving into work, setting aside time to determine your budget is essential.
+When you review exactly what you’re looking for and how much you’re willing to spend, you can prepare yourself to get great results without suffering extra financial stress.
+Being thoroughly prepared can also help you secure financing while working with a lender.

 Browse the market and see what each building professional has to offer.
-Usually, a bidding process takes place that includes bids, interviews, and negotiations with contractors.
+Usually, a bidding process includes bids, interviews, and negotiations with contractors.
 The goal is to find experienced, knowledgeable professionals you trust the most to turn your vision into a reality.

-Interested in building your next home at The Vineyards at Stage Pass?
+Are you interested in building your next home at The Vineyards at Stage Pass?
 Not sure where to look for a trusted architect or contractor in the area?
 We have you covered!
-Reach out to us, and we’d be happy to connect you with either our top-tier contractor, Matt, and our experienced architect, Bruce Richey.
+Reach out to us, and we’d be happy to connect you with our highly experienced builders and architects.

 Stunning homes start with unique designs.
 Talk with your architect about what your goals are for your home, as well as any design specifications you’d like to see included.
 They’ll send over detailed drawings of floor plans for your review and approval.
 You must allow sufficient time and attention for this step, as it’s the foundation for the construction process.